 Good issue management

-Using an issue management platform like BIMcollab Cloud can save time, avoid mistakes and create transparency within a team.
+Using an issue management platform like BIMcollab Nexus can save time, avoid mistakes and create transparency within a team.
 As powerful as BIMcollab’s issue management may be, if it is not used in a structured way, the full potential may not be reached.

 By applying the points described below, issue management can maximize its potential and bring you all the benefits it promises.